What Is Quashing And How It Affects A Case

 Difference between the Quashing and Appeal or Revision

-The Process of quashing is a different process from an appeal and revision case.
-The main difference is there is such a no provision is laid down in the Cr.p.c (Criminal Procedure Code of India) of quashing a case.
+The Process of quashing is different from an appeal and revision case.
+The main difference is there no provision laid down in the Cr.p.c (Criminal Procedure Code of India) of quashing a case.
 Section 482 of the Cr.p.c give the inherent power to the Hon’ble High court and using of this inherent power, High court can quash the criminal case.
-For filing an appeal or revision petitioner have to wait for a specific stage of the case but as compare to appeal or revision, the petitioner can file the quashing petition before the Hon’ble High Court at any stage of the case if he has sufficient ground to file.
+For filing an appeal or revision petitioner have to wait for a specific stage of the case but as compared to appeal or revision, the petitioner can file the quashing petition before the Hon’ble High Court at any stage of the case if he has sufficient ground to file.

 No Side Effect of quashing petition

-In this no doubt, every case will not reach on a positive result.
-Some time petitioner not gains a positive result in his case and quashing is also not a mandatory or law bound process like the appeal or revision for the petitioner.
+No doubt, every case will not reach on a positive result.
+Sometimes petitioner doest gain a positive result in his case and quashing is also not a mandatory or law bound process like the appeal or revision for the petitioner.
 It is purely a choice of a petitioner if he believed that the present case is false or has some legal loop and he will not need to wait till the end of the trial.
-If the petitioner file a quashing petition before the Hon’ble Court and succeed, the case will be quashed against him with all subsequent proceeding and if not, then it does not give any bad effect to the merit of his case before the trial court and he gains proper opportunity to prove innocent to himself.
+If the petitioner file a quashing petition before the Hon’ble Court and succeeds, the case will be quashed against him with all subsequent proceeding and if not, then it does not give any bad effect.
+To the merit of his case before the trial court and he gains proper opportunity to prove innocent to himself.

-Advocate in Chandigarh has successfully dealt with many quashing of FIR matters on behalf of their clients too.
-While it is ensured that some amount of justice is meted out to a person making a mistake, if there are other ways of resolving the dispute, the special team of Advocate in Chandigarh has successfully managed to bring about such agreements too.
+Advocate in Chandigarh has successfully dealt with many quashing of FIR matters on behalf of their clients.
+While it is ensured that some amount of justice is meted out to a person making a mistake if there are other ways of resolving the dispute, the special team of Advocate in Chandigarh has successfully managed to bring about such agreements too.